Kennedy Town Station

 Hong Kong, China

 Kennedy Town Station is the new western terminus of the MTR Island Line.
-Comprising two underground levels with entrance pavilions, a bus terminus, and a children’s playground above, the station aims to sensitively blend into the existing urban fabric.
-Natural materials and colours pay respect to adjacent historic stone walls, colonised by 120-year-old Banyan trees, which were carefully preserved.
+Comprising two underground levels with entrance pavilions, a bus terminus, and playgrounds above, the station aims to sensitively blend into the existing urban fabric.
+Natural materials and colours pay respect to adjacent historic stone walls, colonised by 120-year-old banyan trees, which were carefully preserved.

 The station was built on the site of the town’s old swimming pool, necessitating construction of a new Kennedy Town Swimming Pool, also designed by Farrells.
 Together, this multifaceted urban intervention revitalised the community through two very different approaches.
 The architecture of the new swimming pool is a bold civic statement that creates a new locus of activity on a hitherto blighted corner of the neighbourhood.
 Meanwhile, Kennedy Town Station enhances the community in a much more subtle way.
 Respectful of local heritage, the station forms a vibrant new neighbourhood centre without making a spectacle of itself.
 It recedes into the background as it if were always there – a natural fit.